QuTech-Delft/cQASM-spec/README.md

     f[1,u[0:2],3]       # float[5]: [f1, fu0, fu1, fu2, f3]
     u[u]                # swizzle u using itself. legal (as long as all entries of u
                         #    are in 0:4), but hurts my brain.

+### Shift and rotate semantics

+The shift operations take their signedness from their operands: if either is signed, the shifts are signed.

+Unsigned shifts are trivial.
+They shift in zeros and throw away the bits that were shifted out.
+For example:

+    uint<4> val = 0b1001u
+    print val >> 2 # 2 = 0b0010 (01 was lost at the LSB side)
+    print val << 2 # 4 = 0b0100 (10 was lost at the MSB side)

+Signed shifts are implemented differently.
+Right-shifts shift in sign bits instead of zeros to maintain the sign.
+Left-shifts leave the sign alone and only operate on the remainder of the bits.
+For example:

+    int<4> val = 0b1001
+    print val >> 2 # -2 = 0b1110 (sign-extended, 01 was lost at the LSB side)
+    print val << 2 # -4 = 0b1100 (sign replicated, 100 was lost at the MSB side)

+In both cases, a left-shift by one bit multiplies by 2, while a right-shift is equivalent to a flooring division by 2.
+For left-shifts, the sign is maintained even during overflow.
+Note that "overflow" for shifts is not considered an error, unlike multiplicative overflow.

+The type of the shift amount must be a nonnegative integer.
+The runtime result of a negative shift amount is undefined, and simulators may exit with an error for this.

+To understand the "shift decimal point" operators (`(>>a)b` and `(<<a)b`), consider the following situation:

+    fixed<1,63> num = (fixed<1,63>)(sqrt(0.5))
+    fixed<11,53> num_times_1024
+    # Set num_times_1024 to 1024*num: how?
+    print num_times_1024

+If we would not be limited by the 64-bits-maximum rule, we could first extend the number by 10 bits, then perform a shift, and then perform a typecast:

+    fixed<11,63> temp = num # Note: illegal
+    set temp = temp << 10
+    set num_times_1024 = (fixed<11,53>)temp

+However, note that `num` and `num_times_1024` should contain the same bits of data after the operation, the decimal point is just interpreted to be in a different place.
+So even if we would be able to temporarily extend to 74 bits, it would be a bit silly, because a real implementation would then need to do a 74-bit shift-left, followed by a 74-bit shift-right (during the typecast, which moves the interpreted position of the decimal point along with a shift in the opposite direction).

+Instead, we can use the shift decimal point operator:

+    set num_times_1024 = (<<10)num

+Like a typecast, it changes the type (in this case from `fixed<1,63>` to `fixed<11,53>`), but it does not change the data contained within the value.
+To illustrate (with spaces added in the numbers to align them up):

+    num               =           0b0.1011010100 00010011110011[...]
+    num<<10           =                      0b0.00010011110011[...]
+    (fixed<11,53>)num = 0b00000000000.1011010100 00010011110011[...]
+    (<<10)num         =           0b0 1011010100.00010011110011[...]

+The left-shift throws away MSB-data (overflow) and the typecast throws away LSB-data (loss of precision), but the shift decimal point operator keeps all bits intact.
+Note that the decimal point is shifted in the opposite direction as the arrows in the cast, so the numerical result is consistent with what you would expect from a shift in the same direction.

+The type of the shift amount for the cast must be a static nonnegative integer.

 ### Selection semantics